 But, you may need planning permission to change the use of your property, for example a shop to an office or conversion of a house into flats.

 If you want a formal decision as to whether planning permission is required for your development, you will need to apply for a Lawful Development Certificate.
-Full details of which can be found on our submitting an application page.
+Full details of which can be found on our apply for planning permission page.